A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 [2.
 Journal of the National Athletic Trainers Association, vol 11, p 124, Fall

 with histidine to produce carnosine.
-Carnosine is found in a high level in
+Carnosine is found at a high level in

 type 2 muscle fibres, acting as an intracellular buffer.
 By increasing

-university studies demonstrate Beta-Alanine helping to enhance athletic
+university studies demonstrate that Beta-Alanine helping to improve athletic

-- Beta blockers decrease anxiety, have a positive effect on fine motor control but a negative effect on aerobic capacity.
+- Betab-lockers decrease anxiety and have a positive effect on fine motor control, but a negatively effect on aerobic capacity.

-Salbutamol and Ephderine.
+Salbutamol and Ephedrine.
 Medically these drugs are used to reduce the

 symptoms caused by asthma, but their use in oral form has fallen

 markedly since the introduction of inhalers.
-Nowadays they are used
+They are used

 predominantly by athletes seeking to enhance fat loss (via their